 - http://www.philphilphil.net/ (no longer live)

-- local copy of philphilphil.net
+- philphilphil.net

 Hosts